Buzzard Point: 17th and 18th centuries

+19th century

+By 1803, the Fort was first referred to as an arsenal and the U.S. Congress provided money to construct additional buildings.
 During the American Civil War, experiments on new weaponry were performed both at the nearby Washington Navy Yard and the Washington Arsenal as the Army installation had come to be named.
 Breechloaders, the Spencer carbine, and the Gatling gun were among the weapons tested on the peninsula.
 In 1908, the peninsula's tip had the name Arsenal Point because of its military use at the time.
 Washington Arsenal was renamed Fort Lesley J. McNair in 1948.

-A secluded neighborhood

-From its earliest times, the Point was primarily ignored by the larger population of the District, much as in a larger sense all of Southwest Washington (referred to as “The Island” for its isolation) remained somewhat distinct.
+From its earliest times, the point was primarily ignored by the city's population since it was largely isolated within the city.
 L’Enfant's and Washington's hopes for bustling river traffic at Buzzard Point wharves never came to be; instead, the area south of Q Street SW and between South Capitol and the Fort retained a predominantly rural aspect.
-Wrote an early resident of this period: “From the Navy Yard westward along the Eastern Branch [the Anacostia] to Greenleaf’s Point was a wild stretch of land with here and there a hovel or a house, and a stouring of brick kilns.”
+Wrote an early resident of this period: "From the Navy Yard westward along the Eastern Branch [the Anacostia] to Greenleaf's Point was a wild stretch of land with here and there a hovel or a house, and a stouring of brick kilns."
 The marshy James Creek, flowing alongside the Arsenal (canalized in 1866 as the James Creek Canal but never connected to the existing Washington Canal), served only as a source of disease, often used for trash dumping.

-An 1875 survey of Buzzard Point (below Q) found only 36 residences, eight “shanties,” and six businesses.
+An 1875 survey of Buzzard Point (below Q) found only 36 residences, eight "shanties," and six businesses.
 These numbers barely increased over the years.
 Census numbers show the population peaking at 323 in 1894 (this from the Police Census for that year, found in the Metropolitan Police Annual Report) and then decreasing gradually: 231 in 1900; 185 in 1920; 19 in 1940.
 The area generally had proportions matched almost perfectly of black and white residents, living intermingled and all being of the working class.
-“Farmer” was the most common profession until about 1920 when “driver” replaced it.
+"Farmer" was the most common profession until about 1920 when "driver" replaced it.

-The few accounts of this 1880–1920 period describe a modest community dominated by tidy truck gardens to the south and west and workers’ houses and some small businesses along the eastern border (South Capitol to First St SW). ”It is bordered on either side by true market gardens in the highest state of cultivation.
-The fields are interspaced with orchards of small fruit trees and occasionally these miniature farms have buildings set back from the road and profusely surrounded with chickens, stables and farm implements.”
-The neighborhood was visited seldom by outsiders: “A stranger is a very strange thing on Buzzard Point.”
+The few accounts of this 1880–1920 period describe a modest community dominated by tidy truck gardens to the south and west and workers' houses and some small businesses along the eastern border from South Capitol to First Streets SW.
+"It is bordered on either side by true market gardens in the highest state of cultivation.
+The fields are interspaced with orchards of small fruit trees and occasionally these miniature farms have buildings set back from the road and profusely surrounded with chickens, stables and farm implements", The Washington Post reported on November 21, 1886.
+The neighborhood was visited seldom by outsiders: "A stranger is a very strange thing on Buzzard Point."